Lewis Ferguson: International career

-Ferguson was called up by the Scotland under-19 team in August 2017, making a number of appearances for them.
+Ferguson was called up by the Scotland under-19 team in August 2017, and he went on to make appearances at the under-19, under-20 and Scotland under-21 levels.
 Ferguson received his first call-up to the senior Scotland squad in August 2021 for games against Denmark, Moldova and Austria.
 He made his debut against Denmark on 1 September 2021 in a 2–0 away loss, coming on for Billy Gilmour in added time.

+He suffered a knee injury in April 2024 which required surgery and put his participation at Euro 2024 into doubt.
+After missing the tournament due to injury, he said his "time would come" with the national team.
+He was recalled by the national team in March 2025.

+In October 2025 Ferguson scored his first goal in a full international, the second goal in a 3–1 win against Greece during 2026 FIFA World Cup qualification.

 Personal life

 Lewis is the son of Derek Ferguson and nephew of Barry Ferguson, both former professional footballers with clubs including Rangers, and the Scotland national team.
 His cousin Kyle Ferguson is also a footballer (they were teammates as children in the Rangers academy).

+He and his partner welcomed their first child, a daughter, in November 2022.
+Another daughter was born in 2025.